-We love the idea of having an overload of pumpkins lining your front porch.
-You can get various sizes and shapes, and even use some luminaries!
+We love the idea of going overboard on pumpkins lining your front porch.
+You can get various sizes and shapes and even use some luminaries!

 Halloween Yard Sign

 Lead little ones to your front door with eerie signage.
 From Harry Potter to zombie warnings and more, there’s no end to the possibilities!
-Check out this easy tutorial from Birds and Soap to find out how to make it happen.
+We love this version from Birds and Soap.

 Keep It Simple